sec-js/SDK/openapi.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Internal search in "buckets" (e.g. usenet, web.public, whois).
-Needs `X-Key` header authorization.
+Needs `X-Key` header authorization, or as k=[key] query parameter.
+The API will return HTTP 401 Unauthorized in case the API key is invalid or not authorized.

 Base URLs: